lmiller1990/design-pattenrns-for-vuejs/src/pdf/RENDER-FUNCTIONS.md

 Children can be plain text or VNodes.
 \end{center}

-I spread it out to make it more readable. `render` functions using `h` can get messy - you need to be displined.
+I spread it out to make it more readable. `render` functions using `h` can get messy - you need to be disciplined.
 Some tips will follow relating to this.
 The above call to `h` gives us:

 ```html
 <div class="tab" foo="bar">